project-n-oss/sidekick/integrations/databricks/README.md

 # Databricks integration

-You can intergrate sidekick with databricks by adding the [sidekick_service_init.sh](./sidekick_service_init.sh) as a [init script](https://docs.databricks.com/clusters/init-scripts.html) in your clusters/workspace.
+You can integrate sidekick with databricks by adding the [sidekick_service_init.sh](./sidekick_service_init.sh) as an [init script](https://docs.databricks.com/clusters/init-scripts.html) in your clusters/workspace.
 Both Global and Cluster based init scripts work.

 ## VPC Peering